JJiang28/UFmyMusicJiang/README.md

 2.  **Create Directories**:

-    -   **Server Files Directory**: Create a directory named `server_files` in the project root.
+    -   **Server Files Directory**: Create a directory named `server_files` in the same directory as your server executable.
 Populate this directory with the files you want the server to share.
-    -   **Client Files Directory**: Create a directory named `client_files` in the project root.
-Each client will use this directory to store synchronized files.
+    -   **Client Files Directory**: Create a directory named `client_files` in the same directory as your client executable.
+The client will use this directory to store synchronized files.
-    -   **Client History Directory**: The `client_history` directory will be created automatically by the `Makefile` to store client logs.

 ## Compiling the Project

 Use the provided `Makefile` to compile both the client and server programs.
 This command will compile `client.cpp` and `server.cpp`, producing executables named `client` and `server`, respectively.
 It will also create the necessary directories if they don't exist.

 ## Executing

+Ensure the directories listed in Setup are set up before running executables.

 To start the server, run: ./server